vitest-dev/vitest/docs/config/index.md

     await server.close()
 }
 ```

-or export a setup function as default that returns the teardown
+or a setup function as default that returns the teardown
 ```js
 export default async function() {
     const server = await startServer()